Anuj3366/Password-Management-System/README.md

 ## Overview

 The Password Management System is a command-line tool that allows users to securely manage their website passwords.
+Please note that this program is intended for demonstration purposes only and is not suitable for production use.
 It provides the following features:

-- **Saving Passwords:** Users can save passwords associated with specific websites and usernames.
+- **User Account Management:** Users can create new accounts or log in to existing ones.
+- **Password Storage:** Store passwords securely using encryption.
-- **Viewing Passwords:** Users can retrieve and view stored passwords for their websites.
+- **Password Retrieval:** Retrieve stored passwords for websites.
-- **Generating Strong Passwords:** The system can generate strong passwords for users to use.
+- **Strong Password Generation:** Generate strong passwords for use.

 ## Getting Started